ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 1. Select Displays from Administration > Settings page.
 2. Select the Default Folder for new Displays if it is not selected.
 I have set it to Root Folder.
 3. Enter http://localhost:8081 for the XMR Private Address.
 This is the API access and is only needed from the CMS to XMR.
+   - If you see errors in the even log related to connections to this address, you might need to set it to the IP of the server.
 4. Enter ws://[IP Address clients can access the server from]:8080 into the XMR WebSocket Address.
    - In my example the server is accessible on the local network on 10.0.0.100.
+   - You can also set it to **wss** for connections over TLS.
 5. Enter tcp://[IP Address clients can access the server from]:9505.
 6. Click Save.